Artemas-Muzanenhamo/gov-poc/README.md

 `http://license-service:9999/licenses`.
 The Service Registry will take care of translating the `license-server` to match the relevant IP address/addresses if we had scaled up our Services.
 So it kinda handles some load balancing for us behind the scenes. :smirk:

+## API Gateway (Zuul)

+The API Gateway is a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.
+We will be using the Zuul proxy as our API Gateway.
+[Zuul](https://github.com/Netflix/zuul) is the front door for all requests from devices and web sites to the backend of the Netflix streaming application.
+As an edge service application, Zuul is built to enable dynamic routing, monitoring, resiliency and security.
+It also has the ability to route requests to multiple Amazon Auto Scaling Groups as appropriate.